The Maverics Identity Orchestration Express Demo

 Maverics supports name spacing, so you can say Azure.family_name, in this case, for last name and you can say azure.name for first name, and for this other header OAM_REMOTE_USER, you can say azure.sub – meaning the ID of the authenticated user.
 If you had multiple providers here, you can easily reference the provider and then reference the attribute name to pass into any header you’d like to configure.

 Finally, the App Gateway supports a range of policies—from very simple to highly complex policies.
 This policy example here is very simple.
 It’s defining the root resource and all the resources under the root, and then instructing Maverics to allow any user authenticated by Azure AD to access that application—in our case, the Sonar Systems Application.
+In conclusion, we can say that Strata offers all the advantages of identity and access management in one platform.

 Now comes the fun part.
 Time for Maverics to decommission (or sunset) Oracle Access Manager.
 So what we’re going to do is we’re going to log into the admin console here in the live system.
 You see that the server is in an OK health status, and it’s running.
 We’re going to shut down Oracle Access Manager because we don’t need it anymore.
 We click, force shutdown now, then click on yes, and you can see FORCE SUSPENDING—it’s shutting down the server…and now the state is in a shutdown state, which means the server itself is not reachable which is a good way to show how things behave once OAM is gone.